sled-rs/sled-rs.github.io/errors.md

 because I prefer to have machines write tests for me, while I focus on making claims about what should happen.

+But even just flipping a global static `AtomicBool` that is compiled during testing that causes your potentially failing codepaths to intentionally fail sometimes will cause so many bugs to jump out in your systems.

 This caused many of the above bugs relating to the error enum handling to jump out.
 But they kept getting introduced, becuase it was difficult to always keep in my mind where